sstirlin/MSBX5420Spring2019/0401sparkweblogs/README.md

 Use `docker ps` to verify that the container is now running.

-Recall that this container is "batteries included", so it already contains a running instance of Python, Jupyter, and Spark.
+Recall that this container is "batteries included", so it already contains a running instance of Python, Jupyter, and Spark.  **You do not need to start Jupyter (using Anaconda).
+An instance of Jupyter is already running in the docker container.**

 Browse to `localhost:8888` and Jupyter should show up.

 ## Download data

-Back in the terminal, step into your work directory and create a new place for this weeks homework to live:
+Back in the terminal, step into your work directory and create a new place for this week's homework to live:
 ```
 cd ~/work
 mkdir week4
 cd week4
 ```

-Now we will download two files containing weblog data that we will analyze.
-You *could* download these from your browser, but we're command-line junkies now.
+Now we will download two files from NASA containing weblog data.
+We *could* download these using a regular browser, but we're command-line junkies now.

 There are two ways to download files on the command line:  `wget` and `curl`.
 Let's use `wget` today for no particular reason: